mongodb-partners/MEANStack_with_Atlas_on_Fargate/README.md

-### Step 5: Update the Server URI to the front-end code
+### Step 5: Update the Server URI to the frontend code

 For the frontend application to communicate to the server service, it needs to know the server service URI.
 We have a placeholder in the code where you need to make the change.